 Methodologies Description Lecturing Lectures are given by the teacher on the contents of the subject, theoretical bases and / or guidelines of a work, exercise or project to be performed by the students.
 Problem solving Activity in which problems and / or exercises related to the subject are formulated.
 The student must develop the appropriate or correct solutions through the repetition of routines, the application of formulas or algorithms, the application of procedures for transforming the available information and the interpretation of the results.
-It is usually used as a complement to the lecture sessions.
-Laboratory practices Activities for applying the knowledge to particular situations and for the acquisition of basic and procedural skills related to the subject.
+It is usually used as a complement to the lecture sessions Laboratory practical Activities for applying the knowledge to particular situations and for the acquisition of basic and procedural skills related to the subject.
 They are developed in dedicated rooms with specialized equipment (laboratories, computer rooms, etc.).

-Personalized attention
+Personalized assistance

 Methodologies Description

 Lecturing In office hours.

-Laboratory practices In office hours.
+Laboratory practical In office hours.

 Problem solving In office hours.

 Tests Description

 Objective questions exam In office hours.

-Problem solving In office hours.
+Problem and/or exercise solving In office hours.

 Essay questions exam In office hours.

 Practices report In office hours.

-Assessment Description Qualification Training and Learning Results Objective questions exa Tests for the assessment of acquired skills that include closed questions with amdifferent response options (true/false, multiple choice, matching of elements).
+Assessment Description Qualification Le ning earn kesu ing Objective questions exam Tests for the assessment of acquired knowledge that include closed questions with different response options (true/false, multiple choice, matching of elements).
 Students select a response among a limited number of choices.
-10 B3 C2 Problem solvi ingTest in which the student must solve a series of problems and / or exercises in a time / conditions set by the teacher.
+10 В3 165 Test in which the student must solve a series of problems and / or exercises in a time / conditions set by the teacher.
 In this way, the student should apply the acquired knowledge.
-40 B3 C2 D2 Essay questions exa Tests for the assessment of acquired skills that include open questions on a topic amStudents should develop, relate, organize and present knowledge on the subject in an extensive response.
-40 B3 C2 Practices repo ortPreparation of a report by the students which reflects the characteristics of the work that has been carried out.
+40 В3 C2 D2 Essay questions exam Tests that include open questions on a topic.
+Students should develop, relate, organize and present knowledge on the subject in an argued response.
+40 В3 C2 Practices report Preparation of a report by the students which reflects the characteristics of the work that has been carried out.
 Students must describe the developed tasks and procedures, show the results or observations made, as well as the data analysis and processing.
-10 B3 C2 D9 D10
+10 I В3 C2 D9 D10